top of page

 Tel Aviv University

-We conduct research aiming to elucidate the implications of interpersonal trauma for the ways individuals perceive and experience their body.
-Special focus is dedicated to child maltreatment, peritraumatic and posttraumatic pain, and posttraumatic orientation to bodily signals.
+We conduct research to elucidate how trauma shapes the ways individuals perceive and experience their bodies.
+We place particular emphasis on child maltreatment, peritraumatic and posttraumatic pain, and posttraumatic orientation to bodily signals.

 Research

-In the Embodied Trauma and Pain Lab we uncover the short and long term implications of interpersonal trauma for bodily functioning and experience.
-In particular, we aim to fascilitate new insights regarding the complex links between peritraumatic bodily sensations and posttraumatic bodily manifestations, including peritraumatic pain and chronic pain.
+In the Embodied Trauma and Pain Lab, we examine the short- and long-term implications of trauma for bodily functioning and experience.
+In particular, we aim to facilitate new insights into the complex links between peritraumatic bodily sensations and posttraumatic bodily manifestations, including peritraumatic pain and chronic pain.